VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 f1Car.pilot = pilot
 {% endhighlight %}

-To figure out what is happened let’s draw a diagram:
+To figure out what happened let’s draw a diagram:

 ![Retain cycle](/assets/retain-cycle.png)

-As you can see on the diagram the instances hold a strong reference to each other which leads to memory leak because the reference counter is not zero for both instances and ARC does not mark the instances as ready to release to free memory in the future.
+As you can see on the diagram the instances hold a strong reference to each other which leads to a memory leak because the reference counter is not zero for both instances and ARC does not mark the instances as ready to release to free memory in the future.
-There are few possible options to break the retain cycle.
+There are a few possible options to break the retain cycle.
 Let’s see them in action.

 #### Resolve the retain cycle with `weak` property
-The most popular option to resolve retain cycles for this scenario.
+The most popular option to resolve a retain cycles for this scenario.
 All you need to do is to mark a property as `weak`.
 Which property must be marked as `weak` depends on the relationships between objects in a system.
-In our example suppose that the `Pilot` class is more important than the `F1Car` class so the `Pilot` instance owns an instance of the `F1Car` and holds strong reference.
+In our example suppose that the `Pilot` class is more important than the `F1Car` class so the `Pilot` instance owns an instance of the `F1Car` and holds a strong reference.
 On the other hand, the `F1Car` instance does not own an instance of the `Pilot` so we can mark its `pilot` property as `weak`.
 Rewrite the `F1Car` class as below:

 {% highlight swift %}
 class F1Car {